 1. Automate Repetitive Tasks

 InsideSales showed that sales reps spend only a third of their time (35.2%) actually selling.
 That’s an average of 14 hours out of a 40-hour week.
-Improving sales cycle is also about letting your sales team do what they are supposed to.
+Improving the sales cycle is also about letting your sales team do what they are supposed to.

 Automating repetitive and “low-value” tasks will allow reps to focus on selling and serving your prospect better, shortening the time between each cycle.